bopith/DjangoProject/README.md

 - To-Do List: Visit http://localhost:8000/todos

 ## Technologies Used
-Django - The web framework for Python
+- Django: The web framework for Python
-HTML/CSS - For front-end development
+- HTML/CSS: For front-end development
-SQLite - The default database used for this project
+- SQLite: The default database used for this project